spotlight

 The title of this work refers to a Havasupai love song which, in contrast to its re presentation as an idyllic holiday destination, speaks directly to the land as a living (sentient) being, and explores the erosion of the youthful fantasy of immortality.

 Making prints is very, very new to me and I find it really exciting because it’s such a different way of working and decision making.
-My editions for King & McGaw include hand finishing which is really lovely because it enables me to bring a bit of myself back into artwork but in a very considered way.
+My editions for King & McGaw include hand finishing which is really lovely because it enables me to bring a bit of myself back into the artwork but in a very considered way.
 It’s amazing to see all these tiny lines and how they transform each of the prints in their own unique way.

 Related stories